samueldobbie/markup/README.md

 For futher use, the local server can be started directly by running `python manage.py runserver` or `python3 manage.py runserver`.

+### Documentation

+Documentation to help with setting up and using Markup can be found <a href="http://www.getmarkup.com/docs">here</a>.

 ### Features

 - Ability to switch between and annotate multiple documents in a single session.